metamn/react-final-form/README.md

 4. Extendable

-- The whole business logic mut be customizable
+- The whole business logic mut be customizable, like:
+  - Adding query param support
+  - Connected forms: a field value determines the state of the other field values
+  - Internationalized

 ## Final Form